 As AUSTRAC reports, every year, huge amounts of funds are generated from illegal activities such as drug trafficking, tax evasion, people smuggling, theft, arms trafficking and corrupt practices.
 These funds are mostly in the form of cash.
 The criminals who generate these funds need to bring them into the legitimate financial system without raising suspicion.The conversion of cash into other forms makes it more useable.
 It also puts a distance between the criminal activities and the funds.

 'Money laundering' is the name given to the process by which illegally obtained funds are given the appearance of having been legitimately obtained.
 By some estimates, more than AUD1.5 trillion of illegal funds are laundered worldwide each year!
 By combating money laundering, we can reduce crime and weaken criminals.

 Fraud is a type of criminal activity, defined as an abuse of position, or false representation, or prejudicing someone's rights for personal gain.
 Put simply, fraud is an act of deception intended for personal gain or to cause a loss to another party.
-The general criminal offence of fraud can include deception whereby someone knowingly makes false representation or they fail to disclose information or they abuse a position.
+The general criminal offence of fraud can include deception whereby someone knowingly makes false representation, fails to disclose information or abuses a position.
 Bitcoin and other digital currency exchanges are an obvious target for fraudulent activity.
 Bitcoin transactions are mostly anonymous and definitely irreversable.
-A succesful fraud attempt allows the criminal to convert FIAT into digital currency.
+A succesful fraud attempt allows the criminal to convert fiat currency into digital currency.
 The proceeds may be used to fund other illegal criminal activities or even finance terrorism.